Data Management Glossary

 Types of Data That Cold Storage is Typically Used For

 Examples of data types for which cold storage may be suitable include information a business is required to keep for regulatory compliance, video, photographs, and data that is saved for backup, archival, big-data analytics or disaster recovery purposes.
 As this data ages and is less frequently accessed, it can generally be moved to cold storage.
-A policy-based approach allows organizations to optimize storage resources and reduce costs by moving inactive data to more economical cold data storage.
+A policy-based data management approach allows organizations to optimize storage resources and reduce data storage costs by moving inactive data to more economical cold data storage.